April is Child Abuse Prevention Month

-By understanding these factors, communities can work together to implement strength within communities.
+By understanding these factors, people can work together to implement strength within communities.
 From sports to support groups, protective factors make an impact and encourage positivity in a child’s life.

 Know the Signs of Child Abuse

 According to the CDC, “at least 1 in 7 children have experienced child abuse or neglect in the past year in the United States”.
 This is an underestimate because many cases are unreported.
 In 2020, 1,750 children died of abuse and neglect in the United States.
 A report of child abuse is made every 10 seconds.
 91% of the abuse perpetrators are parents.
 And in the U.S., 4 to 5 children die every day from child abuse or neglect.

-Although the topic is difficult, it’s crucial to know the signs of child abuse so we can work together as a society and help to prevent it.
+Although the topic is difficult, it is crucial to know the signs of child abuse so we can work together as a society and help to prevent it.

-The foundation notes that child abuse “are acts that result in serious harm or risk of harm” which include physical violence, sexual abuse, exploitation, and death.
-They further state that failing to take action to stop the harm is also considered child abuse.
-They define child neglect as “the failure to provide a child’s basic needs”, ranging from providing clean clothing to medical care.
+The foundation notes that child abuse “are acts that result in serious harm or risk of harm”, which include physical violence, sexual abuse, exploitation, and death.
+They further state that failing to stop the harm is also considered child abuse.
+They define child neglect as “the failure to provide a child’s basic needs,” ranging from providing clean clothing to medical care.

 The effects of childhood abuse and neglect range in the responses of children who have experienced abuse.
-Some children have lifelong trauma and lasting effects — whereas others are able to recover more quickly.
+Some children have lifelong trauma and lasting effects — whereas others can recover more quickly.

-Joyful Heart Foundation notes various factors that can influence children’s responses to trauma.
+Joyful Heart Foundation notes several factors that can influence children’s responses to trauma.